Find Trade Colleges

 47% Freshmen Loans

 The total student population at University of Arkansas at Monticello is 2,645, of which 2,352 students are undergraduates and of those, 1,692 are full-time.
-The school has a student-to-faculty ratio of 12 to 1.
+It takes the average UAM undergraduate about 4.7 years to complete their degree.

-47% of UAM students take out loans to afford college costs.
+Approximately 47% of the students who attend this school take out loans.
 The average amount of student loans is $5,738 a year.
 The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!

 #16